Dating app: Data theft and cybersecurity

-After analyzing a significant number of diverse mobile dating applications, researchers have concluded that most of the major dating applications are vulnerable to simple sniffing attacks, which could reveal very sensitive personal information such as sexual orientation, preferences, e-mails, degree of interaction between users, etc.
+After analyzing a significant number of diverse mobile dating applications, researchers have concluded that most of the major dating applications are vulnerable to simple sniffing attacks, which could reveal very sensitive personal information such as sexual orientation, preferences, e-mails, degree of interaction between users, etc. In 2024, security researchers reported that application-programming-interface flaws in Tinder, Bumble, Grindr and Hinge could be used to obtain users' precise locations.

 Online dating platforms are also used as honeypots wherein attackers create fake profiles to steal users' private information.

 Online dating platforms have become fertile ground for scammers, leading to significant financial and emotional harm to users.
 In 2022, the U.S. Federal Trade Commission (FTC) reported that nearly 70,000 individuals fell victim to romance scams, with losses totalling $1.3 billion.
 The median loss per victim was approximately $4,400.

 The United Kingdom has also experienced a surge in such fraudulent activities.
 Barclays Bank noted a 60% increase in reported losses due to romance scams over a six-month period in 2023, with victims losing an average of £10,000.